lkm1110/artyard/docs/PRIVACY_POLICY.md

 **1. Access Your Data:**
 - View all personal information we have about you
-- Request: Contact us at privacy@artyard.app
+- Request: Contact us at artyard2025@gmail.com

 **2. Correct Your Data:**
 - Update your profile, artwork information anytime in the app